philterd/phileas/README.md

 # Phileas

-*Phileas is a PII and PHI redaction library.*
+Phileas is a Java library to redact PII, PHI, and other sensitive information from text.
+Given text or documents (PDF), Phileas analyzes the text searching for sensitive information such as persons' names, ages, addresses, and many other types of information.
+Phileas is highly configurable through its settings and policies.s

+When sensitive information is identified, Phileas can manipulate the sensitive information in a variety of ways.
+The information can be replaced, encrypted, anonymized, and more.
+The user chooses how to manipulate each type of sensitive information.
+We refer to each of these methods in whole as "redaction."

+Information can be redacted based on the content of the information and other attributes.
+For example, only certain persons' names, only zip codes meeting some qualification, or IP addresses that match a given pattern.

-For a turnkey text redaction engine, see [Philter](https://philterd.ai/philter/), which is built on top of Phileas and provides a REST API interface for redacting text.
+Phileas is the underlying core of [Philter](https://philterd.ai/philter/), a turnkey text redaction engine, see [Philter](https://philterd.ai/philter/), which is built on top of Phileas and provides a REST API interface for redacting text.
 Philter runs entirely within your cloud and never transmits data outside of your cloud.
 Custom AI models are available for domains like healthcare, legal, and news.
 Philter is available via:

 * [Philter on the AWS Marketplace](https://aws.amazon.com/marketplace/pp/B07YVB8FFT?ref=_ptnr_philterd)
 * [Philer on the Google Cloud Marketplace](https://console.cloud.google.com/marketplace/product/philterd-public/philter)